 Our little historic shop is located on the border of Wisconsin and Minnesota in the dreamy little town of Osceola.
-Our shop started with a love story that has grown into a passionate community of people who love dairy and the farmers who product it.
-It’s the perfect destination once you enter the “Dairy State.”
+Our shop started with a love story that has grown into a passionate community who love dairy and the people who produce it.
+We’re the perfect destination once you enter the “Dairy State.”

-Our goal is to not only sell the best dairy products in the world but also help educate our customers about the history of dairy farming, how cheese and other dairy products are made, and show that most dairy products are good for you.
+Our goal is to not only sell the best dairy products in the world but also help educate our customers about the history of dairy farming, how cheese and milk based products are made, and show that many dairy products are good for you.
 Our team is dedicated to our mission of providing a unique and fun experience for each and every customer whether they are buying an ice cream cone or a wedding cake cheese tower.
-Our store has two museum quality farm life displays from the 1930s and 1940s.
-Also, located throughout or store are historical photos from farm life long ago with descriptions of the era or what the tools were used for.
-Oh, and don’t for get to check out the bathroom.
+Our store has museum quality farm life displays from the 1930s and 1940s.

-The cheese and all the provisions that accompany our products are each hand selected representing small, local, or traditional producers who are committed to creating the best products.
+Our menu items, cheese, and the provisions that accompany cheese are hand selected representing small, local, or traditional producers who are committed to creating the best products.
 When available, we always choose Wisconsin made.
-Our distinct accompaniments such as crackers, nuts, jams, spreads, olives, and treats all represent that our shop is founded on offering only the best that is available.
+Our distinct accompaniments such as crackers, nuts, jams, spreads, olives, and treats all represent that our shop is founded on offering only the “best” that is available.

 We can’t wait to meet you!

 Who and what is a Maven?

 Lisa Erickson never planned on falling in love—it just happened.